Flyers’ Mikael Renberg Trade Tree Still Helping NHL Teams Today

 One of these deals was the trade that sent Carter to the Columbus Blue Jackets.
 In the trade, they sent forward Jakub Voracek and a 2011 first-round draft pick to the Flyers in exchange for the star centerman.
 Unfortunately for Columbus, Carter didn’t last long there, while Voracek became a star producer for the Flyers and the first-round pick they gave up became Sean Couturier – an active member for Philadelphia all these years later.

 Through a series of trades, the Renberg trade tree links to the deal that sent star forward Artemi Panarin to the Blue Jackets.
 Columbus received him, Tyler Motte, and a 2017 sixth-round pick while giving up Brandon Saad, Anton Forsberg, and a 2018 fifth-round pick to the Chicago Blackhawks in return.
-This was a very regrettable decision for Chicago that gets brought back to light in part because of a trade that occurred two decades prior.
+This was a very regrettable decision for Chicago that was brought back to light in part because of a trade that occurred two decades prior.

 In more recent years, the tree also involved the deal that sent Ryan O’Reilly from the Buffalo Sabres to the St. Louis Blues.
 For the future Conn Smythe winner, Buffalo received Patrik Berglund, Vladimir Sobotka, a 2019 first-round draft pick, a 2021 second-round draft pick, and most notably, Tage Thompson.